Series Representation of Jointly S$\alpha$S Distribution via Symmetric Covariations: Abstract

 \section{Abstract}

-We introduce a new measure of dependency between coordinates of a symmetric $\alpha$-stable random vector that we call the symmetric covariation.
-Unlike the conventional covariation which is defined for $\alpha\in(1,2]$, this symmetric covariation is valid for $\alpha\in(0,2]$.
-We show that this symmetric covariation is well-defined, using a new type of generalized fractional derivative.
-Properties of the symmetric covariation similar to that of the covariance functions have been derived.
-The main fruit of this framework is a new representation of the characteristic function of the bivariate symmetric $\alpha$-stable distribution via convergent series based on these symmetric covariations. \begin{flushleft} \textbf{Keywords: } symmetric $\alpha$-stable random vector ; symmetric covariation ; generalized fractional derivative ; series representation
+We introduce the notion of symmetric covariation, which is a new measure of dependence between two components of a symmetric $\alpha$-stable random vector, where the stability parameter $\alpha$ measures the heavy-tailedness of its distribution.
+Unlike covariation that exists only when $\alpha\in(1,2]$, symmetric covariation is well defined for all $\alpha\in(0,2]$.
+We show that symmetric covariation can be defined using the proposed generalized fractional derivative, which has broader usages than those involved in this work.
+Several properties of symmetric covariation have been derived.
+These are either similar to or more general than those of the covariance functions in the Gaussian case.
+The main contribution of this framework is the representation of the characteristic function of bivariate symmetric $\alpha$-stable distribution via convergent series based on a sequence of symmetric covariations.
+This series representation extends the one of bivariate Gaussian. \begin{flushleft} \textbf{Keywords: } symmetric $\alpha$-stable random vector; symmetric covariation; generalized fractional derivative; series representation

 \textbf{MSC (2010): } 60E07 $\cdot$ 60E10 $\cdot$ 62E17 \end{flushleft}